 Step 3: Learn to Manage Nerves

-It’s unfortunate that we haven’t yet figured out a better way to test aptitude for schooling; but we have to work within the system in which we live.
+Unfortunately, we haven’t yet figured out a better way to test aptitude for schooling, but we have to work within the system we live in.
 So, a big part of passing any exam will always be exam technique—married, of course, with knowledge of the relevant subject.

 The main issue that people experience in exams, both children and adults, is nerves.
-The date of the exam looms for weeks beforehand, and then when your child is finally there, it can feel overwhelming.
+The exam date looms for weeks beforehand, and then when your child is finally there, it can feel overwhelming.
 Managing these nerves can be the difference between passing and failing.
 Here are a few tips on helping your child manage their stress:

 - Acknowledging the feeling.
 Pretending that the feeling isn’t there is a sure-fire way to make it worse.
 Talk with your child about the nerves they feel in a test, and see if you can think of ways to overcome it together.

 - Breathing techniques.
-Breathing deeply and slowly will help anyone relax, in almost any context.
-In a test, taking just thirty seconds every once in a while to breathe slowly can be a good grounding exercise that stops nerves setting in.
+Breathing deeply and slowly will help anyone relax in almost any context.
+In a test, taking just thirty seconds every once in a while to breathe slowly can be a good grounding exercise that stops nerves from setting in.

 - Keeping a lucky charm.
 Something as simple as a lucky bracelet or necklace can give your child the confidence they need to see through the test.

 To explore managing stress in more detail would require a far longer article–but these three tips are a good start.

 The next issue people have with exams is timing.
 At first, when there is still more than an hour on the clock, your child may feel like they have plenty of time.
 But when there are only ten minutes left, but there are still three big questions to answer, that’s when the panic sets in!